Lemoncode/react-by-sample/02 Properties/readme.md

 Summary steps:

-- Move _helloworld_ stateless component to standard class component.
-- Create a property that will hold the _username_ value.
+- _helloworld_ stateless component, create a property that will hold the _username_ value.

 - Let's inform it from our parent control.
-- Let's create an _EditName_ control.
-- Let's instantiate it in the root control and wire it up.

 ## Prerequisites